-My name is Milt Hetrick, my number to provide oral comments at the public hearing was 264.
+My name is Milt Hetrick, my number was 264.
 I live in Centennial, CO and was one of the group of 70 some people from the Denver-Boulder area who traveled to the Grand Island KXL Public Hearing 4/18/2013 to support our Nebraska neighbors who are against building this pipeline.
 I too oppose the construction of Keystone XL Pipeline.
-About 60 of us who came by charter bus had to leave before the hearing was over (around speaker # 180) to catch our bus back to Colorado-so these comments are being submitted in written form.
+About 60 of us who came by charter bus had to leave before the hearing was over (around speaker # 180) to catch our bus back to Colorado- so these comments are being submitted in written form.